BPerezLamarque/Phylosignal_network/README.md

 <br> <br>

-##  Step 2: Testing for degrees of generalism (Mantel test)
+##  Step 2: Testing for degrees of generalism

-This second step also uses the function  `phylosignal_network` to compute the phylogenetic signal in degrees of generalism (do closely related species interact with the same number of partners?)
+This second step also uses the function  `phylosignal_network` to compute the phylogenetic signal in degrees of generalism (do closely related species interact with the same number of partners?) using a simple Mantel test:

 ```r